NeXT Computer

 - NeXT Computer's instance of is recorded as Unix-like operating system[4].

-- NeXT Computer's followed by is recorded as NeXTcube[7].
+- NeXT Computer was followed by NeXTcube[5].

 - NeXT Computer's manufacturer is recorded as NeXT[6].